|

 I love the idea of young people learning to appreciate the life and works of Vincent van Gogh.
 I have fond memories of an afternoon in the Museum of Modern Art in New York and standing next to a man explaining the unique style of Vincent's Starry Night to his five year old daughter.
 Here are a few of the sites from schools that I've found which I encourage everyone to visit.
 Do you know of any more?
 Please drop me an e-mail at info@vggallery.com and let me know.

 - Educational Web Adventures (EduWeb) is a valuable resource for teachers and students alike.
-Follow the "Adventure" link to the "Art and Art History" topics.
 Lots of interesting material is available including "Inside Art" which takes the visitor to an interactive lesson featuring one of Van Gogh's paintings.

 Foreign Language